slicebox/slicebox/README.md

 * Configure the service by editing [conf/slicebox.conf](./src/main/resources/application.conf).
 In particular, the administrator (superuser) username and password can be configured as well as the hostname and port of the service.
 * The `bin` folder contains start scripts for Windows and Linux/Unix/Mac OS.
 Make sure the service is started on server startup.

+### Windows

+Slicebox does not (yet) provide an installer for Windows which configures slicebox to run as a Windows service.
+A similar behavior can be achieved using "Scheduled Tasks" in Windows.

+* Open the Windows Task Scheduler
+* From the menu, select Action -> Create Task...
+* In the 'General' tab, name the task 'slicebox' and select 'Run whether user is logged on or not'
+* In the 'Triggers' tab, create a new trigger which begins 'At startup'
+* In the 'Actions' tab, create a new action of the 'Start a program' type pointing to the `bin/slicebox.bat` startup script in the slicebox installation directory
+* Review other task settings and see if any apply to your installation

+There should now be a slicebox task in the list of active tasks.
+Restart the computer, or start it directly from the list of scheduled tasks

+### Linux

 Integration with Applications
 -----------------------------